araobp/unity-ar/README.md

 ### Dancing Mixamo characters

 This project demonstrates a standard AR application that leverages the EDM feature mentioned above to place characters at specific locations.
+A standard AR application that leverages the EDM functionality to accurately place animated characters at specific real-world locations.

 <img src="doc/DanceAim.jpg" width=200>